 Winter weather isn’t only dangerous for drivers when ice lies around a bend or snow is falling from the sky.
 The limited daylight hours, low sun, wet leaves, standing water and submerged potholes all make for particularly difficult driving conditions.

 Drivers who don’t always feel confident when faced with such challenges – and many don’t – would benefit from taking a driving course specifically aimed at dealing with winter weather.

-With distressing video footage released from a young driver crash, the importance of driving courses for novices was once again highlighted.
+After distressing video footage was released from a young driver crash, the importance of driving courses for novices was once again highlighted.

 The film was released when the parents of two young drivers killed in a drug-driving accident gave police their permission.
 It was salvaged from 21 year-old Michael Owen’s smartphone after his Renault Clio was crashed by friend Kyle Careford, 20.
 The pair from Tunbridge Wells, Kent, veered off the road and crashed through a church wall.
 They were under the influence of drugs and had been driving at speeds of up 90mph along narrow lanes near Crowborough, Sussex.

 Owen’s mother Kat said: “If all this stops one person from making the same mistake, then some good has come from showing this video.”
 Young or inexperienced drivers can also put themselves forward for additional driving courses that can help make them safer, more observant drivers.
 Here are four courses that should do the job.

 Ensuring company cars have the latest safety aids such as a reversing camera and object detection helps those who drive for work (Picture © Ford)